Connoiter/king_tutte_datamap_scrolls/Readme.md

 datamaps, the bulk of which originates out of the Tutte Institute in Canada -- hence the nod to them in this repo's name.

-The *goal* of this King Tutte Scrolls repo is to *create a one-stop shop* for those coders wishing to bang out datamaps of any "AI-ready data," that is, data with embedding vectors.
+The **goal** of this King Tutte Scrolls repo is to **create a one-stop shop** for ant coders wishing to bang out datamaps of any "AI-ready data," that is, data with embedding vectors.

 <img src="./images/king_tutte_funerary_mask.png" width="100%" />

 ## Use cases

-An *AI coding LLM* can immediately use this repo simply by telling the LLM to check out [connoiter.com](https://connoiter.com).
+An **AI coding LLM** can immediately use this repo simply by telling the LLM to check out [connoiter.com](https://connoiter.com).
 It will find the content of this repo, the King Tutte Scrolls, transcribed to context window-friendly markdown via the llms.txt file on